zshuangyan/impala-memory-predictor/settings_explanation.md

 #### FEATURE_NUM
 how many features your models need, which should not beyond numbers of all features set in memory/model/constants.py
-and larger than 6 according to internal mechanism
+and less than 6 according to internal mechanism

 #### COLUMNS_CLEAN_FUNC
 a dict with feature's name as key, the function you want to apply on that feature as value,